 Cyanobacteria, commonly referred to as blue-green algae, are naturally present in waterbodies and are an integral part of our ecosystems.
 When provided with the right conditions, cyanobacteria can develop into a HAB from excessive growth.
 Blooms, if stimulated enough, can decrease water quality but are only considered an immediate threat to human and animal health if emitting toxins.
 Not all cyanobacteria produce harmful toxins, but in rare cases, toxin levels may be concentrated enough to cause rashes, diarrhea, or vomiting.
 If you see signs of a HAB, such as discolored, pea-green water, surface scum, or floating algae, stay out of the water, and do not allow your pets to enter or drink the water.
 For more information on cyanobacteria, please see the Resources section on the State Water Board’s California Harmful Algal Blooms Portal.

-AWG staff and volunteers record water quality parameters (water/air temperature, dissolved oxygen, pH, and conductivity) and collect water samples for lab analyses on nutrients, pigments (chlorophyll-a and phycocyanin), and cyanobacteria and their associated toxins at each reservoir once a month, June through October.
-We are currently monitoring four sites at Red Lake, one site at Indian Creek Reservoir, and one site at Wet Meadow Reservoir.
+AWG staff and volunteers record water quality parameters (water/air temperature, dissolved oxygen, pH, and conductivity) and collect water samples for lab analyses on nutrients, pigments, and cyanobacteria and their associated toxins.
+Sampling typically takes place from June through October.
 We aim to better understand each reservoir’s water quality journey from fresh spring melt waters to warm decreased summer flows, hoping to identify the drivers of the reoccurring HABs.

 To stay apprised of these reservoirs’ current safety statuses, please check the Public Health Briefs under the Departments pulldown menu on the www.alpinecountyca.gov webpage (under Health & Human Services), or you can contact Dr. Johnson directly at email@example.com if you would like to subscribe to his distribution list for Public Health Briefs.